wix/media-platform-js-sdk/README.md

 For video playback see [Vidi](https://github.com/wix/vidi) - Adaptive video playback library.

+## Documents

+In addition, Wix Media Platform supports uploading and distribution of documents such as Excel and Word.

 # JavaScript SDK

 This package is an isomorphic JavaScript library (works in Node and in the browser) that provides a convenient API to access Wix Media Platform file upload service and image manipulation API.